-Iceland seems to be on everyones wishlist right now.
-A soaring demand in recent years has been sparked by peoples desire for adventure and to discover our planets untamed beauty.
+Iceland seems to be on everyone’s wish list right now.
+Soaring demand in recent years has been sparked by people’s desire for adventure and to discover our planet’s untamed beauty.

 The dramatic landscapes and the ability to witness the Northern Lights are just a couple of reasons why people are flocking to Iceland.
-There are giant geysers, spectacular waterfalls, wilderness that remain relatively uncrowded and untouched.
+There are giant geysers, spectacular waterfalls, and wilderness that remain relatively uncrowded and untouched.
 There are active holidays to be enjoyed in Secret Iceland as described in one of my guest blogs from Obeo Travel.
-There is also the capital Reykjavik boasting a wonderful art and music scene aswll as a wealth of cultural and historical attractions.
+There is also the capital Reykjavik boasting a wonderful art and music scene as well as a wealth of cultural and historical attractions.

 Picking the time to visit is important as if you want long daylight hours and the mildest weather then May to September is best.
 For the northern lights, plan to go between October and mid-April when the nights are dark.

-The best and most common way for getting out and about is to hire a car or take an organised private or group trip and therefore utilising the expertise of a local guide.
+The best and most common way for getting out and about is to hire a car or take an organised private or group trip and therefore utilizing the expertise of a local guide.

 In towns the best options are by taxi, bus, simply walking, or hiring a bike.